Seeker14491/BytesServer/README.md

 ## Building

 No prebuilt plugin files are provided.
 You'll need an up-to-date version of the .NET SDK to build the plugin.
-Copy the game's `Assembly-CSharp.dll` file to the `lib` folder before building.

 ## Installation